+Each investment transaction and the entire portfolio must comply with the California Government Code and the Policy.
 Examples of investments permitted by the Policy are obligations of the U.S. Treasury and government agencies, commercial paper notes, negotiable certificates of deposit, guaranteed investment contracts, bankers' acceptances, medium-term corporate notes, money market accounts, and the State of California Local Agency Investment Fund.

 LAX maintains a portion of its unrestricted and restricted cash and investments in the City's cash and investment pool (the Pool).
-As of June 30, 2012 and 2011, LAX's share of the Pool was \$1.659 billion and \$1.685 billion, which represent approximately 24% and 26%, respectively.
+LAX's share of the Pool of \$1.6 billion and \$1.7 billion as of June 30, 2013 and 2012 represented approximately 22% and 24%, respectively.
 There are no specific investments belonging to LAX.
-Included in LAX's portion of the Pool at June 30, 2012 is the allocated investment agreement traded on June 29, 2012 that was subsequently settled on July 2, 2012.
-LAX's allocated share was \$44.7 million.
+Included in LAX's portion of the Pool is the allocated investment agreements traded at year-end that were settled in the subsequent fiscal year.
+LAX's allocated share for fiscal years 2013 and 2012 were \$18 million and \$44.7 million, respectively.
 The City issues a publicly available financial report that includes complete disclosures related to the entire cash and investment pool.
 The report may be obtained by writing to the City of Los Angeles, Office of the Controller, 200 North Main Street, City Hall East Suite 300, Los Angeles, CA 90012, or by calling (213) 978-7200.